leafo/gifserver/README.md

 http://localhost:9090/transcode?url=leafo.net/dump/test.gif
 ```

+The type of video will be detected from the `Accept` header.
+If nothing could
-An MP4 is returned by default.
-If there are any problems an HTTP 500 error is returned
+be detected a MP4 is returned by default.
+If there are any problems an HTTP 500
-and the server returns an error message.
+error is returned and the server returns an error message.

 The `/transcode` path takes the following query parameters: